abhi3700/My_Learning_Steem-Java/Tutorials/Installation guide.md

 ## Introduction

 ## SteemJ dependency
 The dependency is mentioned in the ["Steem-Java wiki"](https://github.com/marvin-we/steem-java-api-wrapper/wiki/How-to-add-SteemJ-to-your-project) page.
-Here, all the installations for different dependencies are available here -
+Here, all the installations for different **"build management tools"** are available here -
 * Maven
 * Ivy
-* Gradle (discussed in this tutorial)
+* **Gradle** (discussed in this tutorial)
 * Scala
 * Groovy
 * Download